 Each Executive Councillor works to a pre-defined role description and is the lead member for a specific area of responsibility.
 They work closely with officers to achieve the council's priorities.
-Each Executive Member is the lead member for a specified area of council activity.
-However, the council has not adopted individual decision-making powers for the portfolio holders.
+However, the council has not adopted individual decision-making powers for the Executive Councillors.